 - Swisscare (health insurance contract can be signed online);

-- KindlustusEst (insurance broker who can help with finding suitable insurance, health insurance contract can be signed online).
+- KindlustusEst (insurance broker who can help finding a suitable insurance provider; health insurance contract can be signed online).

 Important!
-We recommend to get a family physician as soon as you arrive to Estonia so in case you need to use the service you would already know where to turn to.
-It is not easy to find one and therefore a lot of people use private medical centers.
+We recommend you get a family physician (perearst) as soon as you arrive in Estonia, so in case you need to use the service you would already know where to turn to.
+It is not easy to find one and therefore a lot of people use private medical centres.

 You can reach the ambulance (kiirabi) by calling 112.

-Emergency room (erakorraline meditsiin) is opened 24 hours and you may seek help from them especially at weekends and at night, when the family physicians are off duty.
-You do not need to make an appointment to go to the emergency room.
-The visit costs 5 euros, if you have your EU Health Insurance Card with you.
-Private health insurances usually reimburse the costs after the visit - please check your insurance contract for details and also have your insurance policy with you when going to the emergency room.
+The emergency room (erakorralise meditsiini osakond (EMO)) is open 24/7.
+You do not need to make an appointment to go to EMO.
+The visit costs 5 euros if you have your EHIC with you.
+Private health insurance usually reimburses the costs after the visit - please check with your provider for details and have your insurance policy with you when going to the ER.